Feeling Lost? How to Find Yourself Again in 17 Ways

 8. Avoid toxic people and situations

-As you identify these energy-draining people or situations, consider making changes where you can.
+As you recognize the people or circumstances that deplete your energy, consider making adjustments where you can.

 9. Define your core values